-All operating systems with network support have a hosts file in order to translate hostnames to IP addresses.
+All operating systems with network support have a hosts file to translate hostnames to IP addresses.
 Whenever you open a website by typing its hostname, your system will read through the hosts file to check for the corresponding IP and then open it.
-The hosts file is a simple text file located in the etc folder on Linux and Mac OS (/etc/hosts).
+The hosts file is a simple text file located in the /etc folder on Linux and Mac OS (/etc/hosts).
 Windows has a hosts file as well, on Windows you can find it in Windows\System32\drivers\etc\

 Here is how it looks like: